johndoe31415/x509sak/README.md

 [//]: # (End of cmd-graph -- auto-generated, do not edit!)

 ## findcrt
+When looking for a bunch of certificates (some of which might be in PEM format) by their authoritative hash (i.e., the SHA256 hash over their DER-representation), findcrt can help you out.
+You specify a bunch of certificates and the hash prefix you're looking for and x509sak will show it to you.

 [//]: # (Begin of cmd-findcrt -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: crtsource